Advancing TMS since 1992

 • Expressing feelings of hopelessness or worthlessness

 It’s important to remember that not everyone who is struggling will exhibit these signs, and some people may be very good at hiding how they are feeling.
-However, if you are concerned about someone and notice changes in their behavior or mood, it may be worth reaching out to offer your support and see if they need help finding additional resources.
+However, if you are concerned about someone and notice changes in their behavior or mood, it may be worth reaching out to offer your support and see if they need help for depression finding additional resources.

 How TMS can help